Possession (Joywave album): Promotion and release

 Joywave released five singles over a span of 17 months leading up to the announcement of the album.
 The band chose to have a less conventional campaign for the album.
 They slowly released singles over a long period of time leading up to the album release, instead of the typical system of releasing the album first and then following it up with singles.
 Armbruster contrasted their album campaign to television shows on Netflix, which consumers are often able to view multiple episodes of in one sitting, therefore consuming the content all at once.

 The first single released from Possession was "Blastoffff", released on July 12, 2018.
 On the same day, it was used in a trailer to promote the fifth season of battle royale video game Fortnite.
 The band did not release another single for 11 months, until the release of the song "Like a Kennedy" on June 21, 2019.
 The release was accompanied with a press release detailing their upcoming album as well as an announcement of dates for their "Possession Sessions" tour.
+A music video for the song draws a direct comparison between the contemporary news cycle and that of the 1960s by referencing the 1963 assassination of John F. Kennedy.
 The band released the song "Obsession" on August 9, which was accompanied with its own music video.
 The band eventually added extra dates to the tour, and also released the song "Blank Slate" on November 1.
+On January 7, 2020, the final single, "Half Your Age", was released.
+A music video for the song, shot in the style of a medication commercial, depicts a man disappointed with his life taking meds which magically reverse his age and improve his personal skills.

-On January 7, 2020, the band announced that their upcoming third album, Possession, would be released on March 13.
-The announcement was made in conjunction with the release of the song "Half Your Age".
+In conjunction with the release of the song "Half Your Age" On January 7, 2020, the band announced that the album would be released on March 13.
 The album's track list as well as dates for a North American tour were also revealed.
+However, the album's March 13 release date coincided with travel restrictions related to the COVID-19 pandemic, halting further promotion and the tour.
+The band performed their last live show of 2020 on March 1 in Berlin, Germany, before returning home to Rochester, where a state of emergency was declared on March 14.
+After a series of delays, the Possession Tour was officially canceled on February 22, 2021.